jhumelsine/jhumelsine.github.io/_posts/2024-07-02-test-doubles.md

 }
 ```

 When you make a specification mistake, which you can see from above is easy to do, it often won’t alert you.
 It just won’t work as you think it should.
-I spent a lot of time scratching my head staring at my SUT implementation when the real problem was in the Mockito Test Double specification.
+I spent a lot of time scratching my head staring at my SUT implementation to find the problem when the real problem was in the Mockito Test Double specification.

 There were times when I just couldn’t emulate the Test Double behavior that I wanted.
 This could have been behavior that Mockito did not support, or it could have been Mockito knowledge that I didn’t quite have yet.
 I’d create my own Test Double when I couldn’t continue with Mockito.